Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 980 Ti should be 17% quicker than the Radeon RX 6650 XT overall, due to its higher data rate. (explain)
+Memory BandwidthThe GeForce GTX 980 Ti, in theory, should perform a little bit faster than the Radeon RX 6650 XT overall. (explain)

-Texel RateThe Radeon RX 6650 XT is much (more or less 49%) better at texture filtering than the GeForce GTX 980 Ti. (explain)
+Texel RateThe Radeon RX 6650 XT is much (about 49%) better at AF than the GeForce GTX 980 Ti. (explain)

-Pixel RateThe Radeon RX 6650 XT should be quite a bit (more or less 37%) better at full screen anti-aliasing than the GeForce GTX 980 Ti, and will be capable of handling higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon RX 6650 XT should be much (approximately 37%) more effective at AA than the GeForce GTX 980 Ti, and also should be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison